emreekaralar/JobScraping/README.md

 Please change the location where you want to save the excel file for each code

-For amazon and microsoft, once you download the files, open up the terminal and type:
+Once you download the files, open up the terminal and type:

 For Amazon: